 Once you have found a keyword set type it into Google’s search bar in “quotes” for the number of competing pages for this term.
 You should get a number appear at the top of the screen.
 Choose a long tail keyword with ideally less than 10,000 competing pages for a chance to rank.
 The less the better.
 See this article on finding long tail keywords for more info.

-Write at least 400 words in your article and ideally more to rank in Google.
+Write at least 1000 words in your article and ideally more to rank in Google.
+The more word the better.
+Upwards of 3000 words will give you more chance of ranking and maintaining your Google place too.
+As blogs get more competitive this number will continue to increase.
 As your site grows so will its authority.
 Don’t expect to rank straight away if you have a new site.
-As time goes on you will develop some authority and your site will increase its orthority for each article you write, and the older it gets.
+As time goes on you will develop some authority and your site will increase its authority for each article you write, and the older it gets.

-Social media, again is another area where you can promote your blog or website for free.
+This is another area where you can promote your blog or website for free.
 There are various tactics to build an audience to your site but the best one is to provide content which is interesting and people want to read.
 No-one wants to be spammed!
 Submit your content to the various social media sites to share with friends and contacts.
+Social media shares is a factor used by Google too, to determine the worthiness of your content.
+So start with great content, write good headlines to get people to open your content and more people will share.

 If you know of any other methods of how to increase organic traffic please comment below and share.